Building Businesses

 • Health and safety rules

-Having clear communication with parents builds trust and keeps them updated about their child’s day.
+Daycares must also have clear steps for managing illness, accidents, and emergencies.
+Strong communication with parents builds trust and keeps them informed about their child’s day.

 In the US, most states require daycare centers to: